alingse/ai-cli-log/README.md

 ai-cli-log gemini
 ```

-Or to log a session with another tool, like `claude`:
+Or to log a session with another tool, like `claude`:`

 ```bash
 ai-cli-log claude
 ```

-The recorded session will be saved to a file like `.ai-cli-logs/session-YYYYMMDD-HH:mm:ss.md`.
+The recorded session will be saved to a file like `.ai-cli-logs/session-YYYYMMDD-HH:mm:ss.txt`.

 ## Features

 *   **Interactive Session Capture:** Acts as a wrapper for other CLI tools, capturing full interactive sessions, including user input and the "rendered" output (what you actually see on the terminal after backspaces, cursor movements, etc.).
 *   **Accurate Logging:** Utilizes `node-pty` for pseudo-terminal emulation and `@xterm/headless` to parse ANSI escape codes, ensuring the captured log accurately reflects the final state of the terminal screen.
-*   **Markdown Output:** Saves recorded sessions as clean Markdown files for easy readability and documentation.
+*   **Plain Text Output:** Saves recorded sessions as clean plain text files for easy readability and documentation.
 *   **TypeScript Implementation:** Built with Node.js and TypeScript, leveraging a robust ecosystem for CLI development and type safety.

 ## Development Notes